Dubba-dubba's all in the family

 - Rescue Heroes: Global Response Team (Previously aired on CBS.)

 - Dragon Ball Z (Aired for about a week as a part of the Kids' WB Toonami.
 Ironically when the block became Toonzai down the line, the Kai series lasted longer.)

-- Scooby-Doo reruns (Consisting of reruns of almost all of the franchise's previous shows.)
+- Scooby-Doo reruns (Consisting of reruns of most of the franchise's previous shows.)

-- The Powerpuff Girls (Repeats of Cartoon Network series, though a few episodes from the fourth season did premiere on the network before their Cartoon Network airing.
+- The Powerpuff Girls (Reruns from Cartoon Network though a few episodes from the fourth season did premiere on the network before their Cartoon Network airing.
 It was only aired to promote The Powerpuff Girls Movie at the time.